 Learn more about Paper Mario: The Origami King's release date, gameplay, and partners.

-Paper Mario: The Origami King is Nintendo's surprise summer 2020 release that was revealed just last week.
-It brings the Paper Mario series, which has gone through a number of ups and downs in the five games it had since the N64, in a new direction, and onto the Nintendo Switch for the first time.
+Paper Mario: The Origami King is Nintendo's surprising summer 2020 release that was revealed just two months before launch.
+It brings the Paper Mario series, which has gone through a number of ups and downs in the five games it's had since the N64, in a new direction: onto the Nintendo Switch for the first time.

-There's a bit of confusion around some of the game's finer details though, so if you need some clarification on Paper Mario: The Origami King's release date, platforms, and gameplay mechanics look no further.
+As we approach the game's launch, some finer details are the game have become clearer.
+If you need some clarification on Paper Mario: The Origami King's release date, platforms, and gameplay mechanics then look no further.

-When is Paper Mario: The Origami King release date?
+When is the Paper Mario: The Origami King release date?